Stairlift Costs with Installation in the UK: Updated 2025 Prices

 Stairlift grants & financing in the UK

 Can you get a stairlift on the NHS?
-The answer is no. However, the NHS plays a key role in the process.
-If you have severe mobility issues, your doctor may refer you to an occupational therapist for an assessment.
-If they determine that a stairlift is essential, they may recommend council funding, the Disabled Facilities Grant (DFG), or charitable support.
+No. However, the NHS plays a key role in the process.
+If your physician determines that a stairlift is essential, they may recommend council funding, the Disabled Facilities Grant (DFG), or charitable support.

-In rare cases, local Integrated Care Boards (ICBs) or social services may offer support, but funding is limited, and wait times can be long.
-Since the NHS does not fund stairlifts directly, they typically refer you to your local council, which assesses funding eligibility.
-Because requirements vary by region, contacting your local authority for the latest support information is best.
+In rare cases, local Integrated Care Boards (ICBs) or social services may offer support, but funding is limited.
+Wait times can also be long.
+NHS can refer you to your local council, which will assess funding eligibility.
+Requirements can vary by region, which is why contacting your local authority for the latest support information is best.

 While entirely free stairlifts are rare, some charities and organisations provide financial assistance or funding for those in need.